Restoring Doc Pomus

 After de-clicking, the clicks are gone, but so are transients.
 Here is the song after it has been de-clicked, listen again for transients of the guitar — they’ve been removed and the recording sounds dull and lifeless now.

 The technique we use is to separate the transients by having the delta of the de-clicker playing on another track in parallel.
-Below, the top channel is the original audio, de-clicked, and the bottom channel are the transients along with some clicks and pops.
+Below, the top track is the original audio, de-clicked, and the bottom track are the transients along with some clicks and pops.
 We also use a noise gate on the saved transients track to help isolate the low level surface noise from the louder transients and clicks.

 Here’s the transients track isolated.
 Notice you can hear the guitar plucks in there that we want to save.